contouraid/contouraid.github.io/current-workflow.md

 1. This is a multi-step process: initial diagnosis; resection surgery; imaging; contouring; treatment planning and then quality assurance.
 2. Various clinical specialists handle each step - wait durations depends on scheduling, coordination, experience, and difficulty.
-3. insta-RT can semi-automate contouring, treatment planning and quality assurance by moving away from the waterfall-like strategy to an agile workflow with shorter iteration loops to eventually lead to better treatment plans.
+3. ContourAId can semi-automate contouring, treatment planning and quality assurance by moving away from the waterfall-like strategy to an agile workflow with shorter iteration loops to eventually lead to better treatment plans.

 ---